 Now, let’s take a closer look at those 13 digits in an ISBN:

 The first three numbers of an ISBN are always either 978 or 979.
 These are the numbers made available by GS1 (the organization that issues bar codes).
 Essentially, it serves to identify the product in question as being a book.

 The group identifier specifies the language group, country, or region that the book belongs to.

 Identifies the publisher of the book.
 Larger publishers may have more than one number associated with them.

 This sequence identifies the specific title associated with this particular ISBN.

-The check digit is a form of error control for publisher, retailers, and institutions to verify an ISBN.
+A check digit is a form of error control for publishers, retailers, and institutions to verify an ISBN.
 As such, it doesn’t provide you as an author with any meaningful information.

 Placement of the ISBN

 The ISBN User’s Manual has the following to say regarding the placement of an ISBN code: